tgherzog/wbg-ogdtoolkit/en/supply.md

 of formats, as well as guidance on implementation options.
 The [OCDS Help Desk](http://standard.open-contracting.org/announcing-the-ocds-help-desk) is on hand to offer advice on implementing OCDS.
+There is also an [OCDS validator program][jocds] to check if data complies with the OCD standard.

 ### Budget Data